web-push-libs/web-push/README.md

 # Usage

-// TODO: Show how to generate VAPID Keys

-// TODO: Simplify to just send to single subscription and remove getUserPushSubscription().

 The common use case for this library is an application server using a GCM API key and VAPID keys.

     const webpush = require('web-push');

+    // VAPID keys should only be generated only once. const vapidKeys = webpush.generateVAPIDKeys();

     webpush.setGCMAPIKey('<Your GCM API Key Here>');
     webpush.setVapidDetails(
       'mailto:example@yourdomain.org',
-      '<Your URL Safe Base64 encoded VAPID Public Key>', '<Your URL Safe Base64 encoded VAPID Private Key>', );

-    const pushSubscriptions = getUserPushsubscriptsion();
+      vapidKeys.publicKey,
+      vapidKeys.privateKey
+    );

+    // This is the same output of calling JSON.stringify on a PushSubscription const pushSubscription = {
+      endpoint: '.....',
-    pushSubscriptions.forEach(pushSubscription => {
+      keys: {
-      // A subscription object should take the same format as you get from
-      // the browser when you JSON.stringify() a push subscription.
+        auth: '.....',
+        p256dh: '.....'
+      }
+    };

     webpush.sendNotification(pushSubscription, 'Your Push Payload Text');
-    });

-The VAPID details you can generate for the first time using the `generateVAPIDKeys()`.

 # API Referance